2025 Ukrainian Cup final: Summary

 Close to the end of the first half Dynamo Kyiv took a lead in the game with a goal from its seasoned veteran Andriy Yarmolenko who hit a left flank cross from Vladyslav Dubinchak into the box.
 At 35, Yarmolenko became the oldest player who scored in the Ukrainian Cup finals.
 A midway through the second half, a Shakhtar newcomer Kauã Elias who came out on as a substitution for Eguinaldo scored an equalizer after receiving a pass from Alisson Santana.
 It was the first goal from Elias for Shakhtar.
-Also, Elias became the youngest player who scored goal in the final and 11th Brazialian to do so.
+Also, Elias became the youngest player who scored goal in the final and 11th Brazilian to do so.

 Following the extra time, the match score did not change, and the game went to a penalty shootout.
 The first 5 assigned from each team did not miss their mark, while a Dynamo Oleksandr Karavayev's kick from the 11-meter mark was deflected by a Shakhtar goalkeeper, Dmytro Riznyk, awarding a victory in penalty shootout and the game overall.